qualisys/Real-Time-Protocol-Documentation/index.md

 #### Byte order
 The byte order of data pieces larger than one byte can differ between computer architectures.
 Select the byte-order your computer architecture prefers by connecting to the corresponding TCP/IP port on the QTM RT server.
-See section 3.2.2 on page 6.
+See [IP port numbers](#ip-port-numbers).

 #### Floating point values
 The floating point type used by the QTM RT server is the standard defined by